 In cases of mild illness (for example, heavy colds, migraines etc.) students may be allowed to recover in their own rooms.
-The nurse will ensure the well-being of the student by regular supervision and communication with the Housekeeper and Houseparent concerned.
+The nurses will ensure the well-being of the student by regular supervision and communication with the Day Matron and House Duty Team concerned.